kivanc57/printf/README.md

 Build the Docker image

-`docker build -t local-printf:latest .`
+`docker build -f Dockerfile -t local-printf:latest .`

 Check if the image is created